 STEP 2: Book Title Generators to Help Expand

 Still not coming up with an epic title?
 That's okay because luckily there are these SUPER useful tools called Title Generators which use information that you provide to help you with your title.

-Now there are three types of title generators:
+Now there are two types of title generators:

 1.Title Generators that help you think of a great name: These title generators use given data that you provide to help you select a name for your book.
 Generally, they are genre-specific, and the good ones usually know how to formulate a good sentence structure based on your genre's style.

 For a list of the best book title generators, check out my article on the best title generators for your book.

 In this article, I not only list the different name title generators, but also broke them up into categories based on their specialties.
 So, if you're writing a sci-fi, then you can access the best sci-fi title generators.